CibeleAmaral/ClimBiodiv/README.md

-# ClimBiodiv - a framework for cross-scale analysis on climate-biodiversity relations using remote sensing data
+# ClimBiodiv - a methodological framework for cross-scale analysis on climate-biodiversity relations using remote sensing data

 Here you will find a set of JavaScript for Earth Engine and R codes for analyzing the effect of climate on vegetation diversity and resilience from regional to local scale: